 who may not normally engage with nature and the wild world.

-We like to play and get creative and we use film, photography, writing, singing, storytelling and discussions to explore how being outside is making young people feel.
+We like to play and get creative and we use film, photography, writing, singing, storytelling and discussion to explore how being outside is making young people feel.

 .